 Leaves, cuttings and other yard wastes contribute some 10% to the average household's garbage.
 Since it is illegal to dispose of yard wastes near water bodies or by burning, and because all Island landfills are now closed, composting lawn and garden wastes has become the perfect way to save money and protect our environment.
 It is particularly damaging to dispose of yard wastes in or near shorelines and pond banks.
-When the waste enters these environments it will compete with marine animals for the limited oxygen dissolved in our waters.
+The process of breaking down plant materials competes with marine animals for the limited oxygen dissolved in our waters.
 Some plant materials contain chemical components that can alter the balance in the marine environment.
 These unsightly wastes can create obstructions and dangers to boats, divers, and swimmers, and most often end up on your neighbor's beach.
 Check with your local town/newspaper for disposal sites.
 Some local farmers accept material for composting.